 A Composer Breaks Down The Music Theory Behind Lorde’s “Solar Power”

 Vivek Maddala is an Emmy-winning composer and a regular participant in The Number Ones Comment Section.
 After reading his takes on the music theory behind several historic hits, we invited him to turn his focus on more current singles.
-This is the first in a planned series of columns explaining what makes songs tick in the TikTok era.
+Welcome to our new column In Theory.

 “Solar Power,” the title track and lead single off of Lorde’s forthcoming album, is a breezy, cheerful kind of summer anthem — and a rather modest one.
 The song feels understated due to its dry production style, but more importantly, because of its simple and direct compositional architecture.